RyanSR71/GWCorrect/docs/source/wfu/parameterization/fd_model_difference.rst

    frequency domain waveform generator object
 injection: dictionary, optional, None dictionary of injection parameters if waveform generators do not have parameters; if they do not, this argument is not optional
-npoints: int, optional, (1000) length of the desired frequency grid
+npoints: int, optional, (None) length of the desired frequency grid; if None, this will be set automatically according to
 polarization: string, optional, ('plus') polarization of the strain data {'plus','cross'}
 psd_data: numpy.ndarray, optional, (None)
-   array containing the power spectral density data and their corresponding frequencies
+   array containing the power spectral density data and their corresponding frequencies; if None, psd_data will be set to `GW170817 PSD data <https://dcc.ligo.org/ligo-p1900011/public>`_
 correction_parameter: float, optional, (0.0001)
    fraction of the peak frequency domain amplitudes at which to cut off the amplitudes; part of the f_disc calculation
 ref_amplitude: numpy.ndarray, optional, (None)